aos/dsf-debian/README.md

 $ mkdir tarballs build
 ```
 2. Download latest release with `uscan --destdir tarballs`
+   (This might be broken, you can instead download the release tarball and
+   rename it to the appropriate name.)
 3. Make changes if necessary, and run `gbp dch`
 4. Run:
 ```